Continuing on our adventure in Peru, we explore the natural beauty, indigenous culture, and Inca legacy of the Sacred Valley.

 Descending Into the Land of the Inca

 We spent two nights and nearly three days exploring the Sacred Valley.
-Our adventure began in Part 1, Provocative Peru Trip: Touring Lima & Sacred Valley.
+Our adventure began in, Provocative Peru Trip: Touring Lima & Sacred Valley.

 Outside the market town of Chinchero, we enjoyed a fabulous lagoon-side gourmet lunch before a visit to the weaving cooperative.
 Indigenous lore says that Chinchero, one of the Inca’s major cities, was the birthplace of the rainbow.
 It’s also one of the few towns in the Sacred Valley that sits even higher (12,500 feet) than Cusco.